mwshinn/PyDDM/doc/quickstart.rst

 .. note::

-  Variability in parameters, namely distributions of starting position and non-decision time, is possible to implement in PyDDM, but cannot be implemented with auto_model.
-Use the object-oriented interface for this.
-  Variability in drift rate is possible but difficult and not recommended.
-See the :doc:`ooquickstart` for more information.`
+  Variability in parameters, namely distributions of starting position and non-decision time, is also possible.
+Variability in drift rate is problematic and not recommended.
+See the :doc:`cookbook/index` for more information.

 .. _other_params: